cs-fullstack-2019-fall/python-review-functions1a-cw-chrisawill/README.md

 # Python review function introduction
+Each of your functions should be named somehting diffrent instead of main.
+You're really missing out on the modularity of functions.
+See index.py for comments (!!).
+4/5.
+Score : 4
 ````
 ### Problem 1
 Create a ```printNumbers``` function to print integers from -25 to 20 to the console (print in the function)